kauthenticity/react-webpack/README.md

 # react-webpack
-project created with webpack and babel
+react project created with webpack and babel